ibm-cloud-architecture/tabular-terraform/README.md

 1. Design your VPC infrastructure using [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).

-2. Copy files from provided json, ods, xlsx, or yaml folder to data folder.
+2. Copy sample files from provided json, ods, xlsx, or yaml folder to data folder.

 3. Customize the data according to your design.